webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 ## Defaults

-Knip has good defaults and aims for no or minimal configuration.
-This is a simplified version of the default configuration:
+Knip has good defaults and aims for "zero config".
+But sometimes Knip will need some help to not report incorrect things.

+Here's a simplified version of the default configuration:

 ```json
 {